 452 E Christmas Blvd, Santa Claus, IN 47579

-Now through the end of October, Holiday World will be open on weekends only to celebrate Halloween.
-Some of the family-friendly special events your will enjoy include the rides you love at Holiday World, Halloween-themed shows, family-friendly SCAREbnb and Holidog’s 3D Halloween Adventure, 12 acres of corn mazes, and hayrides, Kitty’s Dance Spooktacular, trick-or-treating for children 12 and younger, and Carnival Chaos.
-Please note that this final attraction features loud noises, strobe lighting, a series of mazes, and “startles” most suitable for older children and adults.
+From September 23 through the end of October, Holiday World will be open on weekends only to celebrate Halloween.
+The family-friendly special events include the rides you love at Holiday World, Halloween-themed shows, SCAREbnb, and Holidog’s 3D Halloween Adventure, 12 acres of corn mazes, hayrides, Kitty’s Dance Spooktacular, trick-or-treating for children 12 and younger, and Carnival Chaos.
+Please note that this final attraction features loud noises, strobe lighting, mazes, and “startles” most suitable for older children and adults.

 Wilstem Wildlife Park